alurosu/account-chat-and-pathing-system/README.md

 # The Game
-I am testing my programming skills in creating a game (at least that's what I hope it will be when it's finished).
+I am testing my programming skills in creating scripts for a game.

 A lot of scripts and stylings you find here can be used for different purposes.
 You can take any piece of code from this project as long as you give me a reference.
 ## Implemented Features